splunk/splunk-connect-for-snmp/docs/gettingstarted/sck-installation.md

 | ###CLUSTER_NAME### | name of the cluster | "foo" |

-In case you want to change index names (note that in this case you need to keep consistent names in Splunk instance and SC4SNMP values file), you can override this variables:
+In case you want to change index names (note that in this case you need to keep consistent names in Splunk instance and SC4SNMP values file), you can override these variables:

 | Index type | variable | description | default value |
 | --- | --- | --- | --- |